ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Efficient - Thin provisioning, cloning, deduplication, and compression
 * Cost - Available in CapEx and OpEx models and is charged on a $GB Basis
 * Replication - Supports SnapMirror; also achieved by using vRealize Automation External link icon (vRA).
-* Resiliency in a non-HA configuration single point of failure include enclosure hardware.
+* Resiliency in a non-HA configuration single point of failure includes enclosure hardware.
 Or, resiliency in an HA configuration, no single point of failure

-For more information about how to request ONTAP Select, see [NetApp ONTAP Select](/docs/vmwaresolutions?topic=vmwaresolutions-netapp).

 ### NetApp private storage
 {: #netapp-private-storage-options}